 Reliability is paramount because even the most expensive tech on the market won’t do you any good if it fails on you in the middle of nowhere, which is where you’ll spend a lot of time on rides like the infamous Oregon Backcountry Discovery Route.

-Some routes, like the trips we operate down in Patagonia, can see conditions vary from freezing with snowfall to warm and sunny, all in the same 2-week trip, and sometimes in the same day.
+Some routes, like the trips we operate down in Patagonia, can see conditions vary from freezing with snowfall to warm and sunny within a 2-week window.
+Truth be told, it's not uncommon to see both conditions in a single day out there.

 CHECK PRICE: